OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-6/README.md

 # Operators

+Operators provide Kubernetes application orchestration and configuration and are distributed as container images.

 Operators are a relatively new concept in Kubernetes but are gaining big traction.
-They provide a *Kubernetes native* approach to managing the whole lifecycle of an application, not just its deployment.
-For instance an operator can handle deploying a database as well as managing procedures for backing it up and restoring it from backups.
+They provide a containerised *Kubernetes native* approach to managing the whole lifecycle of an application, not just its deployment.
+For instance an operator can handle deploying a database as well as managing procedures for upgrading, backing it up and restoring it from backups.

+## Advantages

-A well written operator should be able to be deployed to vanilla Kubernetes or to OpenShift.
+-   A well written operators can be deployed to Kubernetes or to OpenShift
+-   Provide full-lifecycle control of applications
+-   Business logic distributed as a container image

-Operators can be defined in a number of ways, using: -
+-   Can defined in a number of ways: -

--   HELM charts
+    -   HELM charts (although limited functionality)
     -   Ansible roles
     -   Go

 ## Examples